Red Dragon (Ambazonian militia)

 Red Dragon is an Ambazonian separatist militia loyal to the Interim Government of Ambazonia, and is part of the Ambazonia Self-Defence Council.
-It is led by Lekeaka Oliver, and controls most of Lebialem Division in the Southwest Region, where they have driven away the traditional rulers and local administrators.
+It was led by Lekeaka Oliver, and controlled most of Lebialem Division in the Southwest Region, driving away the traditional rulers and local administrators.
+The group was greatly weakened in 2022, with Oliver being killed.

+History

-On December 31, 2018, the Cameroonian Army claimed to have killed Field Marshal Lekeaka Oliver in Lebialem.
+On 31 December 2018, the Cameroonian Army claimed to have killed Field Marshal Lekeaka Oliver in Lebialem.
 His death was quickly denied by the Interim Government of Ambazonia, as well as by sources within the Cameroonian Army.
 Oliver resurfaced in a video a week later, proving that reports of his death were indeed false.
-In March 2019, the Cameroonian Army killed "General Ayekeah" of the Red Dragons, as well as two fighters who tried to intervene.
+In March 2019, the Cameroonian Army claimed to had killed "General Ayekeah" of the Red Dragons, as well as two fighters who tried to intervene.
+However, "General Ayekeah" subsequently reemerged as the leader of another insurgent force, the "Alou Guerilla Fighters".

 In October 2019, Lekeaka Oliver declared himself Paramount Ruler of Lebialem, drawing condemnation from traditional rulers of the subdivision.
 Cameroon subsequently launched raids into Lebialem in a failed attempt to capture or kill Oliver, leading to casualties on both sides.
+In October 2020, the Cameroonian security forces finally killed "General Ayekeah"; this left the Red Dragon militia under Oliver the dominant rebel group in Lebialem.
+At this point, journalist Atia T. Azohwi stated that Oliver had succeeded in securing a "territory where his word is law".
+According to the news site Susa Africa, the Red Dragon had also become part of the "Lebialem Defence Force".

 In February 2021, Red Dragon fighters killed at least three traditional rulers in Essoh Attah, Lebialem.
 In the Ambazonian leadership crisis, the Red Dragons sided with the faction loyal to Samuel Ikome Sako.
 The Restoration Council, the legislative arm of the Interim Government, split from Sako's faction in early 2022 and later declared that Marianta Njomia had replaced Sako as president.
 The Red Dragons now appear to be loyal to Marianta's faction.